Print

 • in 2004, in The Hague, adopted the “Guidelines for Inter-parliamentary Cooperation in the European Union” defining the objectives, frameworks, areas and tools of the cooperation, which were amended in Lisbon in 2008 and in Berlin in 2021;

-• implemented interparliamentary cooperation mechanisms in the form of Inter-Parliamentary Conference for the Common Foreign and Security Policy and the Common Security and Defence Policy (IPC CFSP/CSDP, Warsaw 2012), Interparliamentary Conference on Stability, Economic Coordination and Governance in the European Union (IPC SECG, Rome 2014) as well as Joint Parliamentary Scrutiny Group on Europol (Bratislava 2017).
+• implemented interparliamentary cooperation mechanisms in the form of Inter-Parliamentary Conference for the Common Foreign and Security Policy and the Common Security and Defence Policy (IPC CFSP/CSDP, Warsaw 2012), Interparliamentary Conference on Stability, Economic Coordination and Governance in the European Union (IPC SECG, Rome 2014) as well as Joint Parliamentary Scrutiny Group on Europol (JPSG, Bratislava 2017).

 Updated: 10.07.2023